-There are 125 and 5 are three times higher than the pyramid of Khufu at Giza.
+There are 125 pyramids and 5 are 3 times higher than the pyramid of Khufu at Giza.

 The oldest Tarum Mummies found in China date from 1900 B.C.
 The so-called "Ur-David" mummy (shown below) was tall and had red hair.
 This mummy, also called Cherchen Man or Chärchän Man, dates to about 1000 B.C.